ljmu-cms/pgnet2015/Tutorials/DigitalForensicsScripting.md

 ## Equipment

 Each student will need a computer to work on.
-These computers will require at least a Python 3.4+ interpreter and supporting modules that will be determined when material is written.
+These computers will require at least a Python 3.4+ interpreter and supporting modules that will be determined when the problem being solved is agreed with attendees.

 ## Who's involved?